Mobile marketing: Push notifications

 Push notifications were first introduced to smartphones by Apple with the Push Notification Service in 2009.
-For Android devices, Google developed Android Cloud to Messaging or C2DM in 2010.
+For Android devices, Google developed Android Cloud to Device Messaging or C2DM in 2010.
 Google replaced this service with Google Cloud Messaging in 2013.
 Commonly referred to as GCM, Google Cloud Messaging served as C2DM's successor, making improvements to authentication and delivery, new API endpoints and messaging parameters, and the removal of limitations on API send-rates and message sizes.
 It is a message that pops up on a mobile device.
 It is the delivery of information from a software application to a computing device without any request from the client or the user.
 They look like SMS notifications but they reach only the users who installed the app.
 The specifications vary for iOS and Android users.
 SMS and push notifications can be part of a well-developed inbound mobile marketing strategy.

 According to mobile marketing company Leanplum, Android sees open rates nearly twice as high as those on iOS.
 Android sees open rates of 3.48 percent for push notification, versus iOS which has open rates of 1.77 percent.

 App-based marketing

 With the strong growth in the use of smartphones, app usage has also greatly increased.
 The annual number of mobile app downloads over the last few years has exponentially grown, with hundreds of billions of downloads in 2018, and the number of downloads expecting to climb by 2022.
 Therefore, mobile marketers have increasingly taken advantage of smartphone apps as a marketing resource.
 Marketers aim to optimize the visibility of an app in a store, which will maximize the number of downloads.
 This practice is called App Store Optimization (ASO).

-There is a lot of competition in this field as well.
-However, just like other services, it is not easy anymore to rule the mobile application market.

-Most companies have acknowledged the potential of Mobile Apps to increase the interaction between a company and its target customers.
-With the fast progress and growth of the smartphone market, high-quality Mobile app development is essential to obtain a strong position in a mobile app store.

 The term app marketing has not yet been defined in a unified scientific definition and is also used in various ways in practice.
 The term refers on the one hand to those activities that serve to generate app downloads and thus attract new users for a mobile app.
 In some cases, the term is also used to describe the promotional sending of push notifications and in-app messages.

-Here are several models for App marketing.